Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Proofs

-\begin{proof} \textbf{Property 1 (Follower Correctness):} \begin{itemize} \item \emph{Safety}: If $(q, posts) \in c_p$, then either (i) $p$ has not synced with server $s$ since following $q$, in which case $posts = \Lambda$, or (ii) $p$ has synced, receiving $q$'s posts from $c_s$.
-Since the server only appends to $(q, posts)$ in $c_s$ during Sync with $q$, and $p$ receives these during Sync with $s$, $posts$ in $c_p$ is always a prefix of $posts$ in $c_q$.

-\item \emph{Liveness}: If $p$ follows $q$ and $q$ has posted $m$, then by the fairness requirement, Sync over $\{q,s\}$ eventually occurs, adding $m$ to $(q, posts)$ in $c_s$.
-Subsequently, Sync over $\{p,s\}$ occurs, copying the updated posts to $c_p$. \end{itemize}
+\thmCentralisedCorrect* \begin{proof} \textbf{Follower Correctness.} \emph{Safety}: If $(q, posts) \in c_p$, then either (\ia) $p$ has not synced with server $s$ since following $q$, in which case $posts = \varepsilon$, or (\ib) $p$ has synced, receiving $q$'s posts from $c_s$.
+Since the server only appends to $(q, posts)$ in $c_s$ during Sync with $q$, and $p$ receives these during Sync with $s$, $posts$ in $c_p$ is always a prefix of $posts$ in $c_q$. \emph{Liveness}: If $p$ follows $q$ and $q$ has posted $m$, then by liveness of the Sync class for $\{q,s\}$, Sync over $\{q,s\}$ eventually occurs, adding $m$ to $(q, posts)$ in $c_s$.
+Subsequently, Sync over $\{p,s\}$ occurs, copying the updated posts to $c_p$.